Jon1Games/GamingLounge-Encryption-Decrytion/README.md

 ## Cron exmaple

-Enxryption every 5 Minutes, then moves the logs into an log archive for better overview and to prevent double encrypting.
+Encryption every 5 Minutes, then moves the logs into an log archive for better overview and to prevent double encrypting.

 ```
 */5 * * * * python gled.py -e <logs_folder> <public_key> && mv <logs_folder> <logs_archiv_folder>